 Entertainment, Nightlife, Outdoor

-Downtown Detroit, Oakland
+Detroit, Beyond Detroit, Oakland

 Be sure to explore the marquee music fests that serve as bookends to Hart Plaza’s summer lineup.
 Movement, a Memorial Day weekend techno/electronic dance party, kicks off the fun, while the Detroit Jazz Festival, the world’s largest free jazz festival, closes out the season Labor Day weekend.
 Sandwiched in-between is the Detroit Music Weekend June 14-17 in the city’s entertainment district outside the Music Hall Center for the Performing Arts.
 Cultural organizations, restaurants and retailers join in as well with related on- and off-site concerts, performances and festivities.